NetSparkleUpdater/NetSparkle/README.md

 1. One in the enclosure tag for the update file (`sparkle:signature="..."`)
 2. Another on your web server to secure the actual app cast file. **This file must be located at [AppCastURL].signature**.
 In other words, if the app cast URL is http://example.com/awesome-software.xml, you need a valid (DSA) signature for that file at http://example.com/awesome-software.xml.signature.

+#### Installing the App Cast command-line tool

+1. `dotnet tool install --global NetSparkleUpdater.Tools.AppCastGenerator`
+2. The tool is now available on your command line as the `netsparkle-generate-appcast` command

 ### Ed25519 Signatures

 You can generate Ed25519 signatures using the `AppCastGenerator` tool (from [this NuGet package](https://www.nuget.org/packages/NetSparkleUpdater.Tools/) or in the [source code here](https://github.com/NetSparkleUpdater/NetSparkle/tree/develop/src/NetSparkle.Tools.AppCastGenerator)). **This tool requires the .NET 5 Desktop Runtime to be installed.** Please see below sections for options and examples on generating the Ed25519 keys and for using them when creating an app cast.